Slavery in medieval Europe: Vikings

 A fundamental part of Viking activity was the sale and taking of captives.
 The thralls were mostly from Western Europe, among them many Franks, Anglo-Saxons, and Celts.

-Many Irish slaves were brought on expeditions for the colonization of Iceland.
+Many Irish slaves were brought on expeditions for the colonization of Iceland (874–930).The collection of slaves was a by-product of conflict.
+The Annals of Fulda recorded that Franks who had been defeated by a group of Vikings in 880 AD were taken as captives after being defeated.
+Viking groups would have political conflicts that also resulted in the taking of captives.

-Raids on monasteries provided a source of young, educated slaves who could be sold in Venice or Byzantium for high prices.
+The Vikings trafficked Slavic slaves captured in Viking raids in Eastern Europe in two destinations from present-day Russia via the Volga trade route; one to the Abbasid Caliphate in the Middle East – through the Caspian Sea, the Samanid slave trade, and Iran.
+The other route led to the Byzantine Empire and the Mediterranean via the Dnieper and the Black Sea slave trade.
 Scandinavian trade centers stretched eastwards from Hedeby in Denmark and Birka in Sweden to Staraya Ladoga in northern Russia before the end of the 8th century.
-The collection of slaves was a by-product of conflict.
-The Annals of Fulda recorded that Franks who had been defeated by a group of Vikings in 880 CE were taken as captives after being defeated.
-Viking groups would have political conflicts that also resulted in the taking of captives.

 This traffic continued into the 9th century as Scandinavians founded more trade centers at Kaupang in southwestern Norway and Novgorod, farther south than Staraya Ladoga, and Kiev, farther south still and closer to Byzantium.
-Dublin and other northwestern European Viking settlements were established as gateways through which captives were traded northwards.Thralls could be bought and sold at slave markets.
-An account from the Laxdoela Saga spoke of how during the 10th century there would be a meeting of kings every third year on The Branno Islands where negotiations and trades for slaves would take place.
+Dublin and other northwestern European Viking settlements were established as gateways through which captives were traded northwards.
+An account from the Laxdoela Saga spoke of how during the 10th century there would be a meeting of kings every third year on the Branno Islands where negotiations and trades for slaves would take place.
 Though slaves could be bought and sold, it was more common to sell captives from other nations.